gold/ttl-localstorage/README.md

 is intuitive to use and just gets the job done.

 You may be wondering: Isn't localStorage's native interface already simple to use?
-Why do I need to use <code>localstorage-ttl</code> at all?
+Why do I need to use <code>ttl-localstorage</code> at all?
 You certainly can use the native API, but if you do, you'll quickly discover that:

-1. The native localStorage can only store strings.
+1. There is no optional timeout.

-2. There is no optional timeout.
+2. The native localStorage can only store strings.

 This module takes care of these limitations lickety-split.